 The Sennheiser HD 800 S are top-of-the-line audiophile headphones.
 They feature an open-back design, with 56mm Ring Radiator dynamic drivers that deliver a satisfyingly neutral and reference-grade sound.
 Even though they're quite large, their fit is comfortable enough for long listening sessions.
 That said, you'll want to consider using a good amp and DAC to get the most out of them, which can be an added cost on top of the high price tag of these cans.

-The Sennheiser HD 800 S are poor for sports and fitness.
+The Sennheiser HD 800 S are sub-par for sports and fitness.
 They're large and only stable enough for seated listening sessions, which is their intended use.
 The high impedance connection needs an amp to drive the cans, and the cable makes them impractical for exercise.

 The Sennheiser HD 800 S are bad for office work.
 Its open-back design lets in background noise and keystrokes while also leaking audio into the environment.
 The headphones also lack a mic, so you'll need an outboard microphone for work calls.
 They also need an amp to power them adequately.
 That said, they're comfortable, and if your office has a door, they might work better if you're the workplace's resident audiophile.